mnnkkk/Lambda-Interpreter/README.md

 ## How does it works?
 ```
 The type of each lambda expression is ATOM, APPLICATION or ABSTRACTION.
-By analysing
+By analysing the composition
-the composition of input, the interpreter generates and entends an AST.
-Then, it
+of input, the interpreter generates and entends an AST.
+Then, it applies computing rules to simplize
-applies computing rules to simplize the AST and gets the result.
+the AST and gets the result.
 ```

 ## Version Information
 ```
-v1.0 (May 13, 2019) (Initial commit):This is a preliminary procedure (you can run through the main
+v1.0 (May 13, 2019) (Initial commit):A procedure to deal with lambda expressions, you can run
-method of Interpreter.java) and contains many flaws.
-Next I am going to Optimize these codes.
+through the main method of Interpreter.java.
 ```
 ```
 v2.0 (May 19, 2019):Changes below are made to fix some bugs and support expressions with adjacent